Xiaofei-it/pinoc/README.md

 ### Code injection at compile time

-When building an Android app, the Trojan plugin modifies all of, or only the specified, Java methods by injecting a particular code snippet at the entrance of each method to be modified.
+When building an Android app, the Trojan plugin modifies all of the Java methods by injecting a particular code snippet at the entrance of each method to be modified.

 Take the following as an example: